fedeizzo/zettelkasten/icns/riskEvaluation.md

 ---

 # Risk evaluation
 Risk evaluation is based on **measure**, concrete and objective attribute, and **metric**, abstract and somewhat subjective attribute.
 Metrics can be approximated using a collection of measures.
-The simplest way to obtain they is:
+The simplest way to obtain them is:

 1. select metrics
 2. determine what measures can support selected metrics